Wu Zetian: Ruling with Emperor Gaozong (660–683)

-At Empress Wu's request, after the exile of Li Xián, his younger brother Li Xiǎn [similar-sounding name but different Chinese characters] (now renamed Li Zhe) was named crown prince.
+At Empress Wu's request, after the exile of Li Xián, his younger brother Li Xiǎn [similar-sounding name but different tones and Chinese characters] (now renamed Li Zhe) was named crown prince.

 In 681, Princess Taiping was married to Xue Shao (薛紹), the son of Emperor Gaozong's sister Princess Chengyang, in a grand ceremony.
 Empress Wu, initially unimpressed with the lineages of Xue Shao's brothers' wives, wanted to order his brothers to divorce their wives—stopping only after it was pointed out to her that Lady Xiao, the wife of Xue Shao's older brother Xue Yi (薛顗), was a grandniece of the deceased chancellor Xiao Yu.
 The official Feng Yuanchang was appointed by Gaozong, and he trusted him very much.
 In 682, Feng also lamented Empress Wu's power and involvement in the administration of the empire and told the emperor: "The queen's authority is very strong, should it be reduced?"
 Gaozong opposed it, and he was afraid of her, and there was nothing he could do.
 Upon learning of Feng's ineffective advice to the emperor, Wu became very angry with Feng, and accused him of corruption and degraded him.
-In 682, Wu pretended to be so friendly that she recalled Shangjin and Sujie and submitted a petition for them to be forgiven their crimes.
-(Li Shangjin had been previously accused of similar offenses as Li Sujie's and was similarly put under house arrest.)
-Gaozong made Li Sujie the prefect of Yue Prefecture (岳州, roughly modern Yueyang, Hunan), but she still forbade him and Li Shangjin to visit the capital, and would never allow them to attend political affairs.

 In late 683, Gaozong died at Luoyang.
-At the time of his death, no one was allowed to visit him, and Empress Wu forbade anyone from seeing him, from their children to officials, which led to rumors that she had killed him.
-Before his death, at Wu's request, he ordered Li Zhe to come to Luoyang, and at her suggestion, handed over the imperial power to Li Zhe.
-Under her protection, Li Zhe took the throne (as Emperor Zhongzong), but Wu retained the real authority as empress dowager and regent.
+Li Zhe took the throne as Emperor Zhongzong, but Wu retained the real authority as empress dowager and regent.